 On that same night, Antti Laaksonen scored his first career hat trick and added an assist as the Minnesota Wild beat the Canucks 4-2.
 This was the first hat trick in the Wild’s franchise history.

-Patrick Marleau became the 11th player to ever dress in 1,600 regular-season games, on Nov.
+Patrick Marleau became the 11th player to ever dress in 1,600 regular-season games on Nov.
 26, 2018, and he picked up an assist in the Maple Leafs’ 4-2 win over the Bruins.
-He enters the 2020-21 season with 1,723 games played, just 44 behind Howe for the most in NHL history.

 Happy Birthday to You

 A grand total of 14 players who skated at least one game in the NHL have been born on Nov.
-26. The most successful of this lot are Anaheim Ducks general manager Bob Murray (66), Steve Bozek (60), Dave Hannan (59), Chris Osgood (48), Keith Ballard (38) and Brandon Carlo (24).
+26. The most successful of this lot are Bob Murray (68), Steve Bozek (62), Dave Hannan (61), Chris Osgood (50), Keith Ballard (40), and Brandon Carlo (26).